Skip to Content

 Foods for lunch meal prep

-What foods are best for lunch meal prep?
-Well, the ones you like are always the best.
-Don’t prep anything you don’t like — even if it seems like something good to pack.
-If you don’t like it, why would you waste time and money on it?
+Importantly, don’t prep anything you (or your family!) don’t like — even if it seems like something good to pack.
+If you don’t like the ingredients, why would you waste time and money on it?

 The following are some things we often keep on hand for easy prepping for lunches.